The Stone Wall

 For Time shall cease with these deft strokes of pen

-And in proud ink your memory here live on;
+And in proud ink your memory live on;

-All future eyes who read will muse again,
+All future eyes who read shall pause again,

-Thus could a poet’s hand out wrestle Time,
+Thus may a poet’s hand out wrestle Time,

-Or in rhymed writ Times’ spoil of grace forbid,
+Or in rhymed writ, his spoil of grace forbid—

-And in sweet words, fair beauty’s scourge be rid.
+And with sweet words, fair beauty’s foe be rid.

 Your shield against the ravages of age;

-Your proof, the grandest charge a poet bore;
+Your proof—the grandest charge a bard e’re bore;

 Be this the hand that made the world stand still,